10 min read

 • What do you do to feel spiritually connected?

-When you put everything together, you will have a blueprint of your vision of your unique future in all aspects of your life.
+When you put everything together, you will have a blueprint for your vision of your unique future in all aspects of your life.
 It’s a big and complex mission, just like your life itself.

 Let’s look at vision statements shared by Jon and Mindvalley’s students of Lifebook Online for each category to inspire you.